 The delay in video transmission to the handheld mobile device from the quadcopter is 170 to 240 milliseconds.
 Having said that, this is entirely dependent upon the performance of your mobile device and signal interference.

 Frequency bands supported by video transmission

 A frequency band is selected by the DJI Go 4 app automatically by default.
 However, pilots can manually configure the frequencies between 2.4GHz and 5.8GHz.

 Obstacle Sensing Technology

 The DJI Mavic Air has the ability to sense obstacles in three different directions.
-It is equipped with a forward, backward and downward Vision system which continuously scans for obstacles in the front and at the back of the drone.
+It is equipped with a forward, backward, and downward Vision system that continuously scans for obstacles in the front and at the back of the drone.
 The obstacles can be avoided by the machine either by flying around the obstacle or hovering in front of it.

 The DJI integrated system of sensors is named as FlightAutonomy 2.0 and includes algorithms as well as VIO technology that enables the drone to sense obstacles in its surroundings and react accordingly.

 Visual Inertial Odometry technology is responsible for amalgamating data acquired from the camera and the sensors particularly the gyroscopes and accelerometers to precisely get an estimate of the position of the drone without banking on the system of satellites.

 Visual Inertial odometry technology is employed in DJI integrated system of sensors referred to as FlightAutonomy 2.0.
 It comprises a primary gimbal camera, forward, backward and downward dual vision sensors, downward infrared sensing system, IMU redundancies and a cluster of computing cores.

 All this equipment collates the requisite information from the surroundings and transmit it to the powerful computer for accurate hovering and enhanced flight performance.